-During the year, two risk control committee meetings were held to reviewed the internal control and risk management of the Group, during which all members were present in the meeting.
-During the year under review, there were no major issue but areas for improvement have been identified by the risk control committee and audit committee and both internal and external auditors with appropriate measures taken.
+During the year, two risk control committee meetings were held to review the internal control and risk management of the Group, during which all members were present in the meeting.
+Save as disclosed, during the year under review, there were no major issue but areas for improvement have been identified by the risk control committee and audit committee and both internal and external auditors with appropriate measures taken.
 The Board is of the view that the risk management and internal control systems in place for the year and up to the date of issuance of the annual report is effective and adequate.
-The Company has appointed Lego Corporate Finance Limited as our compliance adviser on 1 February 2017, which upon enquiry our Company will provide advice and guidance to us with respect to compliance with the Listing Rules.
-Before we propose to enter into transactions to which Chapters 14 and 14A of the Listing Rules apply, we will consult with the compliance adviser (so long as it remains as the compliance adviser of our Company) and/or seek independent legal advice in relation to the compliance with the relevant requirements under the Listing Rules.